SAWAN4566/Python-Network-Scanner/README.md

 * **License** — recommend an open-source license (e.g., MIT) if you want others to reuse the code.

 **Note:**
-Remeber, Download and Install Nmap Software from https://nmap.org/download .
+Download and Install Nmap Software from https://nmap.org/download .